eleda77/eleda77.github.io/docs/vocab_list.md

 **juugly** - (for eggs) with the white all sticky and runny and full of slimy bits (Pratchett made this up for sure)
 ### K {#header-title-11}
+**kakistocracy** - government by the least suitable or competent citizens of a state

 **kibitz** - look on and offer unwelcome advice, especially at a card game; speak informally/chat

 **klatch** - an informal social gathering at which coffee is served.